 - The users in your organization for whom you applied a policy with the target audience

 - Members of a target audience when an item is shared with them

-Important: If members are outside your organization, they can see the audience's details if you allow your users to share items for a Google service externally.
+Important (Drive only): If members are outside your organization, they can see the audience's details if you allow your users to share items for a Google service externally.
 In this case, make sure an audience's name and description don't contain sensitive or confidential information.

 - (Google Drive) Anyone with Commenter or Editor access to a file that has the target audience selected, even if they're not members of the audience

 Note: Target audiences for a Google service don't appear in the Google Groups interface for users, at groups.google.com

 To make target audiences available to users, you create a policy for an organizational unit for an organizational unit or configuration group:

 - For Drive users, you can create policies for any organizational units or configuration groups.

 - For Chat discoverable spaces, you can create a policy only for your top-level organizational unit.